MIG Welding Basics: Techniques and Tips for Success

 From employing safe ergonomics to using the proper MIG gun angle and welding travel speeds and more, good MIG welding techniques provide good results.
 Here are some tips.

 A comfortable welding operator is a safer one.
 Proper ergonomics should be among the first fundamentals to establish in the MIG welding process (along with proper personal protective equipment, of course).
 Ergonomics can be defined, simply, as the “study of how equipment can be arranged so that people can do work or other activities more efficiently and comfortably.”1 The importance of ergonomics for a welding operator can have far reaching effects.
-A workplace environment or task that causes a welding operator to repetitively reach, move, grip or twist in an unnatural way, or even stay in a static posture for an extended period of time without rest, can lead to repetitive stress injuries with life-long impacts.
+A workplace environment or task that causes a welding operator to repetitively reach, move, grip or twist in an unnatural way, and even staying in a static posture for an extended period of time without rest.
+All can lead to repetitive stress injuries with life-long impacts.

 Proper ergonomics can protect welding operators from injury while also improving productivity and profitability of a welding operation by reducing employee absences.